Good Hotel Guide Review

 28 Fore Street

-2 bars, restaurant, lounge, free Wi-Fi, in-room TV (Sky, Freeview), skittle alley, small beer garden, access to spa and gym at sister hotel opposite (£15 per day), bar and restaurant wheelchair accessible, toilet not adapted.
+2 bars, restaurant, lounge, free Wi-Fi, in-room TV (Sky, Freeview), skittle alley, beer garden, access to spa, gym at sister hotel opposite (£15 per day), bar and restaurant wheelchair accessible, toilet not adapted.

 in bar and restaurant.